frack113/WAG/README.md

 ### :ninja: Quick examples

 Now that [WAG][WAG] is installed, you can start generating some artifacts! \
-For example you can create a file like this:
+For example, you can create a file like this:

 ```sh
 wag actions files create --name "example.txt"